top of page

 Final Thought: Give Them a Reason to Speak

-Barrier games aren’t about tricking students into talking.They’re about reminding them — often without saying a word — that language has purpose.
+Barrier games aren’t about tricking students into talking.They’re about reminding them (often without saying a word) that language has purpose.

 When students are focused on solving a task, getting it right, making themselves understood, they stop worrying so much about mistakes.
 They start listening better.
-They take risks.
-They try again.

 Further Reading